It was nearing the end of September. Though we would still have a few warmer days in Northern Indiana, this particular day was a cool and crisp.

 I looked up at the tree tops, swaying in the breeze, and I felt like my grandparents were looking down on me.

 I felt like they were comforting me, letting me know it was okay, that they would always be with me.

 It was at that moment that I had this epiphany: grieving is such a thing of the “flesh”.
 It is something our mortal, limited, physical self does in response to pain and sadness.
 It’s understandable.
 It’s natural.
-And I don’t think I’ll ever be able to stop grieving while I’m alive on this earth.
-And that’s okay; it’s designed that way.
+I don’t think I’ll ever be able to stop grieving while I’m alive on this earth–and that’s okay.
+It’s designed that way.

 I felt comforted knowing that their spirits live on, in some way or another.
 There’s something beyond this physical realm; something we cannot and will not understand as long as we are mere mortals.

 Beyond the physical realm, there isn’t pain and suffering.
 They’re not grieving us, or no longer being on earth.
 They celebrate because they’re still with us, all around.

 I’m not speaking from a religious place.
 I’m not speaking as someone who is confirming the afterlife or the existence of angels or ghosts.
 I’m confirming that I know nothing–about this world or another.
 I know that I just can’t know everything.
 That’s okay.
 It is better to accept that you know nothing.
 That means anything is possible.